Wack0/IFPSTools.NET/readme.md

 Depends on IFPSLib.

-Assembling the output of IFPSLib's disassembler is expected to output an identical binary, not doing so is considered a bug.
+Assembling the output of IFPSLib's disassembler (for sane bytecode with no invalid instructions/operands) is expected to output an identical binary, not doing so is considered a bug.

 ## ifpsdasm